path-openings/RORPO/RORPO_multiscale_Usage/ReadMe.md

                         Convert input image to uint8.
 Intensities inferior to window_min become 0, intensities superior to window_max become 255.
                         Linear transformation between window_min and window_max.
-    --mask or :         Path to a mask image (0 for the background and 1 for the foreground).
+    --mask              Path to a mask image (0 for the background and 1 for the foreground).
                         RORPO will only be computed in this mask.
 The mask image type must be uint8.
-    --verbose:          Activation of a verbose mode.
+    --verbose           Activation of a verbose mode.
     --dicom             Specify that <imagePath> is a DICOM image.
     --normalize         Return a double normalized output image.
+    --uint8             Convert input image into uint8.
 ```

 Usage Example :